ViktorBarzin/Website/content/blog/21-home-lab-v3-the-foundation.md

 {{< svg src="21-home-lab-v3-proxmox.svg" alt="Proxmox VM layout" >}}

 12 VMs on a single host.
 The k8s nodes are identical (except node1 which gets the GPU) — this makes them interchangeable and easy to rebuild.
+Note that VMID 103 is HA Sofia (Home Assistant for the Sofia smart home and solar monitoring), while HA London runs on a separate Raspberry Pi in London connected via WireGuard.

 ### Node Rebuild Automation